 Shared ownership is a way to part-buy and part-rent a home.
 It's aimed at people who can't afford to buy on the open market.

-Shared-ownership schemes allow people to part-buy and part-rent a home.
-Schemes are usually operated by housing associations.
-There are also privately operated schemes.
+Shared ownership schemes allow people to part-buy and part-rent a home.
+Schemes are usually run by housing associations.
+There are some privately run schemes.

-You buy a 25% to 75% share of a property and pay rent on the remaining share.
-You pay a deposit of at least 5% of your share.
+You buy a 25% to 75% share of a property and pay rent on the share owned by the scheme.

-You may be eligible for a shared-ownership scheme if you:
+You may qualify for a shared ownership scheme if you:

 - don’t already own a home